NetoECommerce/App-Tutorial/README.md

 This will create a new folder in your widget's project directory called build.
 Navigate to `build/static/*.*.js`, this is your widget's bundle file which can be used as a custom script in Neto.

-In a production scenario you would want to upload this script on your own infrastructure, most likely on a CDN.
+In a production scenario you would upload this script on your own infrastructure, most likely on a CDN.
 For this tutorial we'll upload it to your sandbox store's theme folder.
 Use the following guide to connect to your sandbox store's FTP directory.
 Navigate to `httpdocs/assets/themes/{your_theme}/js` and add your bundle file and rename it to `tutorial.min.js`.

-Log into your sandbox store's control panel and go to Settings and Tools > All Settings and Tools > Custom Scripts.
+Log into your sandbox store's control panel and go to **Settings & tools** > **All settings & tools** > **Custom Scripts**.
 Add a new custom script.
 Click on the Page Footer tab and add the following:

 ```html
 <div id="root"></div>